LongitStudy/Profile/README.md

 # CeLSIUS
 The Centre for Longitudinal Study Information and User Support (CeLSIUS) is funded by the ESRC (project ES/V003488/1) to provide free guidance and support to academic, voluntary and public sector users of the Office for National Statistics (ONS) Longitudinal Study (LS).
 As part of this support we have set up this GitHub site to provide ONS LS users access to a series of syntax files that enable them to create variables that are often derived by other users of the ONS LS.

-The syntax has been written by CeLSIUS unless stated in the README files at the start of each of the repositories.
-Also contained in the README is the list of variables that you will need to ensure are in your dataset before you use the syntax, and a summary of what the syntax does.
+The Stata .do files avaiable have been written by CeLSIUS unless stated in the README files at the start of each of the repositories.
+Also contained in the README is the list of ONS Longitudinal Study variables that you will need to ensure are in your dataset before you use the syntax, and a summary of what the syntax does.
 You will need to check the syntax to ensure that it does what you require.
 Although the syntax has been checked, this does not mean that it will do what is required for your purpose.
 You may need to adapt it to your needs.

 By setting up this GitHub site we hope that users of the LS will share code that they have written over the course of their LS research project and that they think other LS users will find useful.